raganwald-deprecated/faux/doc/functions.md

       }
     }

-**recursion: see recursion**
+**great expectations**

-When Faux expects a function, there are three rules:
+When Faux expects a function to be used as a step or as `before_` or `after_` step advice, there are three rules:

-*Rule One*: If Faux expects a function and you supply a function, Faux takes the function.
+*Rule One*: If Faux expects a function to be used as a step or as `before_` or `after_` step advice, and you supply something that is a function, Faux accepts the function.
+So if you write:

+    before_display: function () {
+      window.console && console.log('some debugging information');
+    }

+By Rule One, Faux accepts the function.

-*Rule Two*: If Faux expects a function and you supply something that is not a function but it implements a method called `.toFunction()`, Faux calls `.toFunction()` and accepts the result.
+*Rule Two*: If Faux expects a function to be used as a step or as `before_` or `after_` step advice, and you supply something that is not a function but it implements a method called `.toFunction()`, Faux calls its `.toFunction()` method and accepts the result.

 Rule Two is easy to understand.
 For example, if you use `String.prototype.toFunction()` from [Functional Javascript][functional], every string implements to `.toFunction()` method.
-Therefore, you can do something like this:
+Therefore, if you write this:

     before_display: "window.console && console.log('some debugging information')"

+It is equivalent to writing this:

+    before_display: "window.console && console.log('some debugging information')".toFunction()

-*Rule Three* is that if Faux expects a function and you supply a hash that is not a function and does not implement the `.toFunction()` method, Faux constructs a function that takes the parameters as an argument and returns a new hash.
-The new hash consists of each of the keys of your hash, but the values will be interpreted as functions.
+*Rule Three*: If Faux expects a function to be used as a step or as `before_` or `after_` step advice, and you supply a hash that is not a function and does not implement the `.toFunction()` method, Faux constructs a function that takes the parameters as an argument and returns a new hash.

+The new hash consists of each of the keys of your hash, but Faux expects a function for each value.
+Faux uses rules one and two on these value functions, but not Rule Three.

-And example is worth a thousand words.
+An example is worth a thousand words.
 This example using Rule Three—

     before_display: {